SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 ## 1 Monday 00'00"         1.43
 ```

-For the dataframe we are going to impute missing values for, we add a weekday column, so that we can join by weekday and interval.
+For the dataframe we are going to impute missing values for, we add a weekday column, so that we can subsequently join by weekday and interval.

 ```r